BYUCS452F2020/computer-builder/peyton-wilkerson.md

 I am familiar with java backend and feel like that's where I'd best be able to help.
 I'm also familiar with SQLite.

-Business

-Sounds great!
+Business: Sounds great!

-Legal

-Yeah, I don't see any legal issues.
+Legal: Yeah, I don't see any legal issues.

-Technical

-Backend with Java and frontend being web sounds good.
+Technical: Backend with Java and frontend being web sounds good.

 P.S.